nourabosen/Nour/content/posts/2024-05-02---the-price-of-personal-choice-an-ethical-dilemma/index.md

 It’s easy to judge.
 It’s harder to hold compassion alongside accountability.

-When we say, “They brought this on themselves,” we risk turning healthcare into a meritocracy—where worthiness replaces need.
+When we say, “They brought this on themselves,” we risk turning healthcare into a meritocracy, where worthiness replaces need.
 Where dignity becomes conditional.

 And yet…
 Healthcare resources are finite.
 A single transplant costs hundreds of thousands.
 There are waiting lists.
 Families crying in corridors.
 Doctors making impossible calls every day.